Increase Cash Flow, Tax-Free

 What is UDFI?

-UDFI can occur when an IRA gets a loan to further increase its potential buying power.
-When debt-leverage occurs, such as a loan to purchase a rental property, then UDFI can trigger UBIT, which can result in additional taxes.
-There are several tactics to reduce the risk of triggering UBIT and paying additional taxes.
+UDFI can occur when an IRA gets a loan to increase its potential buying power further.
+When debt leverage occurs, such as a loan to purchase a rental property, UDFI can trigger UBIT, which can result in additional taxes.
+Several tactics can reduce the risk of triggering UBIT and paying additional taxes.

 1. UDFI applies to rental property income.
 Since UDFI applies to rental property income, you can reduce the financial impact by including depreciation and interest expenses for a UDFI tax loss.